Parth-Vader/The-Martini-Men/README.md

 # Our proposed solution:-

+### Prediction:

+Fast alerting and immediate response are important aspects for dealing effectively with disaster which can be achieved only through appropriate disaster management.

+Monitoring disasters using UAVs : Drones equipped with camera sensors which produce aerial photos of the affected area could help us recognize unsteady conditions using Deep Learning techniques.
+Images collected are sent to the server for remote processing.
+A trained Deep Learning model (VGG architecture) will be deployed on the server which would help in the prediction part.

+For example, in case of a flood :
+In addition to spotting people in need of help, drones will be able to predict further flooding, and help provide estimates of how long certain areas would be underwater.

+### Post Prediction:
-### We divide our post prediction solution into three parts :-
+#### We divide our post prediction solution into three parts :-

 1) **Recognizing high importance zones**, i.e. segregating and prioritising disaster affected area to send help in an efficient manner.